eduardo-w-bandeira/databarn/README.md

 ## What's The Purpose of an In-memory ORM

-Barn is intended to be a smart alternative to lists, dictionaries, or even NamedTuple.
+Barn is intended to be a smart blend of a dictionary, list, SimpleNameSpace and NamedTuple.
 It's a tool to manage multiple objects that have named attributes.

 ## Cell Definitions